Profile: Sgt Bowe Bergdahl

 Sgt Bergdahl has not made any public comment since his release, but the Daily Beast website published a letter it said was one of two he sent to his parents during his captivity, through the International Red Cross.

 In the letter, which the BBC has not verified, he says he left because conditions were deteriorating at the base.

 Following Sgt Bergdahl's release from captivity on 31 May, top Congressional Republicans argued the deal violated US law and amounted to negotiating with terrorists - accusations denied by the Obama administration.

 Meanwhile, the Army appointed a high-ranking officer to investigate the circumstances of his disappearance and capture.

 On 14 July, military officials announced Sgt Bergdahl was returning to active duty.

 He was to be stationed at US Army North at Joint Base San Antonio-Fort Sam Houston and live in officer quarters there, and colleagues in his duty section will provide support.

-Meanwhile, US media report Sgt Bergdahl has yet to make contact with either of his parents.
+Meanwhile, US media reported Sgt Bergdahl had yet to make contact with either of his parents.